xcoderzach/LiveView/README.markdown

    "things.afterCreate", "name.beforeRemove", etc or just a afterUpdate beforeUpdate type thing which passes in a name and an element
 2. Use some kind of document generator/comment format
-2. Serialization: "package up" the current state so we can transport it from the server.
+3. Serialization: "package up" the current state so we can transport it from the server.
-2. Implement limit
-3. Open Source it
+4. Open Source it
-4. have limits be a data-attrib? maybe? or not?
+5. have limits/sorting/formats be a data-attrib? maybe? or not?
+Dateformats for example??????
-5. forms, do we want to do somethin wif em?
+6. forms, do we want to do somethin wif em?
-6. shorthand for just setting attributes "name.href" "name#href" "name|href"?
+7. shorthand for just setting attributes "name.href" "name#href" "name|href"?